Choosing Attack Resistant Wood Doors for Schools Amid Safety Concerns

 The Shooter Attack Test Method used to test the product is not an industry or government published standard but is based on two recognized test standards (UL 752 Level 7 / ASTM F476) that were modified and combined per recommendations from law enforcement, the Department of Homeland Security, and active shooter subject matter experts.

 The product is not bullet resistant, but rather a solution designed to slow down an attacker using materials within a budget that allows owners to better protect more building occupants (students, workers, etc.).
-Masonite Architectural has long been a leader in high-impact commercial doors but is working with Armoured One because of their expertise in whole building security.
+Masonite Architectural has long been a leader in commercial doors but is working with Armoured One because of their expertise in whole building security.
 This allows builders and project owners to identify and prioritize the best investments to provide safer educational environments.

 Masonite Architectural – Want help?